 Planning must be a continuous process

 Those changes don’t occur on a quarterly cadence, or even a monthly one.
 They happen all the time, so continuous planning must be just that – continuous.
-And it must also be truly adaptive, not an opportunity to pay lip service to the review of current investments before confirming them, but an analytical and objective assessment of whether the priorities, goals and objectives are still appropriate, and whether the work being done will optimize the contribution to those objectives.
+What-if scenario planning allows organizations to be truly adaptive, creating an analytical and objective assessment of whether the priorities, goals and objectives are still appropriate, and whether the work being done will optimize the contribution to those objectives.

 Achieving world-class strategic planning